How product configurators are changing the B2B sales landscape and why speed is the key to success

 Is the delivery date realistic?

-Those who can provide this information within a minute automatically qualify inquiries, save the sales team countless follow-up questions, and give buyers the security they need.
-Speed creates trust—and trust turns interest into orders.
+If you can deliver this information within a minute, you qualify inquiries automatically, save sales from countless follow-up questions, and give purchasing the confidence it needs.
+Speed builds trust - and trust turns interest into orders.

-A successful B2B configurator is no marketing gimmick, but a serious sales tool.
-It must fulfill three central requirements:
+A successful B2B configurator is not a marketing toy, but a serious sales tool.
+It must meet three core requirements:

 Understand and apply rules